 If you have an existing nonprofit, you evaluated your core identity in the discovery phase.
 You now have a chance to evolve that identity to better match your current/future vision, mission, and values.

 Your brand positioning explains how your nonprofit is different from your competitors.

 Often, your positioning can be summarized in one or two sentences to explain what you do better than everyone else.
 Maybe 100% of all donations reach their intended beneficiaries.
-Or, you help in an area that most nonprofits find difficult to help.
+Or you help in an area that most nonprofits find challenging to support.
 Whatever your special sauce is – figure it out.